Daphne-Qin/AdventOfCode2021/README.md

 3. [**Problem 06**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem06): simple yet deceptive.

 ### Most Annoying Problems
+1. [**Problem 16**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem16): I know a lot of people (specifically, Redditors) liked this problem.
+But this problem made me reread the question for more than four hours and wrecked my confidence in myself (after all, how come everyone else understood the problem and I couldn't understand it after my best shot).
+And even after all that, I *still* didn't understand the problem.
+I know the algorithm has simple implementation, I just can't understand the specifics of what I am supposed to do.
+I have not fully solved this problem yet.
-1. [**Problem 11**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem11): coming up with the solution wasn't easy.
+2. [**Problem 11**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem11): coming up with the solution wasn't easy.
 Debugging my logic errors was super duper annoying.
 I *hated* looking through thirty-something maps to check the difference between each iteration (and this was from octopus to octopus, so there were 100 maps per iteration).
-2. [**Problem 04**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem04): this took ~2.5h to implement, and I'm pretty sure it would've taken less time to do it by hand.
+3. [**Problem 04**](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem04): this took ~2.5h to implement, and I'm pretty sure it would've taken less time to do it by hand.

 ## Future Plans
 Later!